awjuliani/interaction-grounded-learning/README.md

 ![Problem Setting](./images/setting.png)

 My implementation differs slightly from that of the original paper, but converges consistently on the MNIST digit identification task, and is robust to hyperparameters and initialization seeds.
+Performance of IGL method is comparable to that of contextual bandit with access to ground truth reward.

 ![Results](./images/results.png)